rkuma183/wilsonmar.github.io/_posts/2018-06-21-maximum-limits.md

 {% include _toc.html %}

-Operating systems (Linux and macOS included) have settings which limit the number of files and processing that are allowed to be open.
+Operating systems (Linux and macOS included) have settings which limit the number of files and processes that are allowed to be open.
 This limit protects the system from being overrun.
-But its default is usually set too low and thus a "gotcha" that is only apparent when "too many files open" crashes appear only under load (as in during a stress test or production spike).
+But its default is usually set too low, when machines had way less power.
+Thus a "gotcha" that is only apparent when "too many files open" crashes appear only under load (as in during a stress test or production spike).

-"man bash" says the ulimit command (common among Linux flavors) provides "control over the resources available to the shell and to processes started by it".
+<a target="_blank" href="https://www.gnu.org/software/bash/manual/html_node/index.html">man bash, the Bash manual</a> says the ulimit command (common among Linux flavors) provides "control over the resources available to the shell and to processes started by it".

 1. Obtain the current <strong>limit of file descriptors</strong>